micahstubbs/experiments/custom-tree/04/README.md

 ![sketch](sketch.png)

-further research may lead to something that builds on these examples:
+further research may lead to an bl.ock that builds on these examples:

 [Pedigree Tree](http://bl.ocks.org/mbostock/2966094)
 ["Elbow" Dendrogram](http://bl.ocks.org/mbostock/2429963)